armandolattaruli/Client-for-Traccar/README.md

 # Client-for-Traccar

-A simple client for Traccar GPS Tracking System
+A simple Windows client for Traccar GPS Tracking System